Home Healthy Aging Why Everything Can Taste Salty

 Food photo created by 8photo – freepik.com

-Have you found a recurring salty taste in your mouth?
-Wondering why everything can taste salty?
+Have you ever experienced a recurring salty taste in your mouth?
+Perhaps you’re wondering why everything has a slightly metallic or salty taste to it?

 Any taste that you sense in your mouth is always related to your taste buds.
-When you eat something sweet, the sweet taste buds are stimulated and let you bask in the sweetness that seems to melt in your innermost being.
-When you eat something sour, the taste buds that sense sour are activated and cause you to pucker your mouth.
+When you eat something sweet, the sweet taste buds are stimulated and let you bask in that familiar melt-in-your-mouth sweetness.
+When you eat something sour, the taste buds that sense sour are activated and often cause you to pucker your mouth.

 Beyond Taste Buds